Conscientious Feminist Research in Gender, Health and Global Development

 Photo by Gina Snooks

-I am a feminist health researcher with expertise in reproductive justice, global development, social determinants of health, and sexual and gender based violence.
-I currently work as a Research Associate at the Arthur Labatt Family School of Nursing at Western University.
+I am a feminist health researcher with expertise in reproductive justice, global development, social determinants of health, and gender based violence.

 I am a former postdoctoral researcher in the department of Political Science at the University of Guelph.
 My research analyzed Canada’s Feminist International Assistance Policy (FIAP) from the perspectives of reproductive justice, biopolitics, and neoliberal governmentality.
 Specifically, I am interested in how the FIAP conceptualizes sexual and reproductive health and rights, and how these conceptualizations intersect with understandings of women’s empowerment and sustainable development.
 Ultimately, my research interrogates how dominant frameworks employed by FIAP impact the ways in which reproductive health and rights are pursued.